JetBrains/amper/docs/Documentation.md

 The `package` command will not only build the APK, but also minify/obfuscate it with ProGuard, and sign it.
 See the dedicated [signing](#signing) and [code shrinking](#code-shrinking) sections to learn how to configure this.

-> In Gradle-based Amper projects, you can use the Gradle tasks provided by the Android Gradle plugin.

 #### Code shrinking